microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-02.md

 There are several ways to create a Build pipeline.
 The two most common and popular ways are:
 - Using a YAML file that represents the entire pipeline.
-- Using an empty job and adding tasks sequentially.
+- Using the classic GUI pipeline and adding tasks sequentially.

-We believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.
-This will be the focus of this hack.
+Use whichever approach your team is most comfortable with.

-We can setup Continuous Integration (CI) trigger for every Build pipeline.
+We can setup Continuous Integration (CI) trigger for every `Build` pipeline.
 The CI pipeline gets triggered every time code is checked in.
 It publishes an updated Azure Machine Learning pipeline after building the code.

 ## Description

 - Make sure you have setup a new project, imported the code, created service connections, and configured Azure ML Workspace for the project.
 - Create a Build pipeline.
-  - Use the classic editor to create a pipeline without YAML.
   - Select the repo that was imported in the previous challenge.
-  - Create an **Empty Job**.
-- Setup `Agent Job 1`.
   - Set Agent Pool to `Azure Pipelines`.
   - Set Agent Specification to `ubuntu-18.04`.
-- Setup Build pipeline – Add the following tasks by clicking "+".
+- Add Build pipeline tasks
-  - Python version – `3.6`.
   - Add a task to setup environment by using `install_environment.sh` file in `environment_setup/` folder.
 This will install all the python modules required for the project.
-    - **HINT:** Use a command line task that allows you to run the shell script.
   - Add a task to get Azure ML Workspace connection using `Workspace.py` in `service/code/` folder.
 This will establish connection to Azure ML workspace by using your workspace details in `configuration/config.json` file.
-    - **HINT:** Use a command line task that allows you to run the python script.
-    - **NOTE:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.
   - Add a task to acquire time series transactions data using `AcquireData.py` in `service/code/` folder.
 This will download and extract the data required to train a forecasting model in the next steps.
   - Add a task to train ARIMA forecasting model using `TrainOnLocal.py` in `service/code/` folder.
 This will build a model to forecast demand of items from AdventureWorks database.
   - Add a task to evaluate the model performance using `EvaluateModel.py` in `service/code/` folder.
 This will evaluate how well the model is doing by using evaluation metrics such as R-squared and RMSE(Root mean squared error).